Michael Massey Preview, Player Props: Royals vs. Mariners

-On Friday, Michael Massey (coming off going 0-for-4) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 10:10 PM ET.
+Michael Massey -- with a slugging percentage of .275 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals against the Seattle Mariners, with Logan Gilbert on the hill, on August 26 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Athletics.
+He had a hitless performance in his previous game (0-for-3) against the Mariners.

 Michael Massey Game Info & Props vs. the Mariners